the-lstv/advanced-node-ipc/README.md

 })
 ```

 ---

+> [!NOTE]
-An unique feature of this library is that you can simply use the exact same API on the client and server - meaning you can open sockets and create requests from both sides.
+> An unique feature of this library is that you can simply use the exact same API on the client and server - meaning you can open sockets and create requests from both sides.
 Here are some examples of that:

 ### 3. Creating a request from the server to the client:
 This is done the exact same way as it is done from the client to the server, but simply reversed.<br>